act-rules/act-rules.github.io/pages/contribute/join.md

 ## Mailing list keeps you up to date

-By becoming a member you will be added to the mailing list, and you will receive all the latest updates, meeting invites, etc. You will receive "final call" e-mails.
-These are announcements of changes that have been approved in a GitHub pull request, and will be merged if there is no unresolved feedback.
+By becoming a member you will be added to the mailing list, which does not have much traffic (approximately 2-3 emails per week).
+You will receive the latest updates and meeting invites etc. You will also receive "final call" e-mails.
+These are announcements of changes (new rules, correction to existing ones, etc.) that have been approved by other members, and will be published if there is no unresolved feedback.

 ## Join us on Slack